eclipse-glsp/glsp/README.md

 ### Server/Ide packages

-You'll need Java 11 or Java 17 and maven.
+You'll need Java 17 and maven.

 ## Building

 > **_NOTE:_** This section describes how to build the core components of glsp.
-> To build an optional integration component like the integration for VSCode or
+> To build an optional integration component like the integration for VS Code or
 > Eclipse IDE please follow the build instructions in the corresponding repository.

 To build the client packages, just invoke